 Graduate programs offered by Binghamton University’s Department of Electrical and Computer Engineering are competitive and affordable options for students seeking to obtain a Master of Science (MS) or Doctor of Philosophy (PhD) degree while conducting research in their areas of interest.
 Our program was ranked in the top 25 percentile in the nation by Academics Analytics, alongside Johns Hopkins University, Rensselaer Polytechnic Institute and Brown University.
 Designed to prepare students for a broad range of career paths, our curriculum is diverse and highly flexible to suit the student’s personal interests.

 Interested students are encouraged to explore faculty research areas, which include speech recognition, cyber security, new/green energy, circuit design, next-gen computer engineering and e-health.
-The department receives funding from resources such as the U.S. Air Force, the U.S. Department of Defense and the National Science Foundation.
+The department receives funding from resources such as the U.S. Air Force, the U.S. Department of Defense, the U.S. Department of Energy, New York State Energy Research & Development Authority and the National Science Foundation.
 Students can receive funding through teaching and research assistantships.
 Often, assistantships include a stipend and a tuition scholarship.

 Before beginning the application process, students should recognize how their personal interests align with faculty research areas and think extensively about professional ambitions.
 Prospective students are encouraged to contact the Department of Electrical and Computer Engineering at firstname.lastname@example.org with questions.